 - 1. Perform 100 rollouts using the current policy network. - 2.
-Compute future rewards for each action on each trajectory, baseline by the size of the current pair set in the state, and normalize these scores across the epoch.
+Compute future rewards for each action on each trajectory, use generalized advantage estimation with a Degree model baseline, and normalize these scores across the epoch.

-- 1. Perform 100 rollouts using the current policy network. - Compute future rewards for each action on each trajectory, baseline by the size of the current pair set in the state, and normalize these scores across the epoch. - 3.
+- 1. Perform 100 rollouts using the current policy network. - 2.
+Compute future rewards for each action on each trajectory, use generalized advantage estimation with a Degree model baseline, and normalize these scores across the epoch. - 3.
 Update the policy network using gradient ascent and the policy gradient theorem.